Remi-ui/Final-project-Learning-From-Data/README.md

 # Final-project-Learning-From-Data
 This file contains information about how to run, experiment with and evaluate the different models for the final project for Learning from Data.
-For questions or concerns please reach out: r.m.thuss@student.rug.nl r.j.van.timmeren@student.rug.nl
+For questions or concerns please reach out to:
+Remi Thüss - r.m.thuss@student.rug.nl
+Robert van Timmeren - r.j.van.timmeren@student.rug.nl

 <h2>Installation of dependencies</h2>